lembas-project/lembas-core/docs/source/concepts.md

 `lembas` represents parametrized **types** of analyses via the concept of a case handler.
 A case handler is analogous to a "workflow" in other frameworks, and is a collection of **steps** organized to attain a single goal.
-The full case is run via the run method.

 For example, consider the following case handler: